A guide to closing a UK limited company, often in order to assist a wider operational restructuring.

 Members Voluntary Liquidation (MVL)

-A Members Voluntary Liquidation (MVL) is a statutory process under the Insolvency Act whereby the assets of a solvent company are realised and the proceeds distributed to the company’s creditors, who are all paid in full.
+An MVL is a statutory process under the Insolvency Act whereby the assets of a solvent company are realised and the proceeds distributed to the company’s creditors, who are all paid in full.
 The process is managed by an appointed liquidator, who must be a qualified insolvency practitioner.

 Before a company can be placed into MVL, the directors must swear a statutory declaration of solvency that they are satisfied the company will be able to pay its debts in full, together with any interest, within a maximum of 12 months from the commencement of the winding up.
 This must be accompanied by a statement of affairs, setting out the company’s assets and liabilities.